-George W. Bush Dances On ‘Ellen’, Discusses Putin And New Talent
+George W. Bush Dances On ‘Ellen,’ Discusses Putin And New Talent

 A post shared by George W. Bush (@georgewbush) on

-Bush was on Ellen promoting his new book Portraits of Courage.
-The book features the stories of various veterans that were injured during war as well as oil painting portraits by George W. Bush.
+Bush was on Ellen promoting his new book, Portraits of Courage.
+The book features the stories of various veterans that were injured during war, as well as oil painting portraits by George W. Bush.

 According to Time, upon leaving the presidency, George wanted to attempt painting as a hobby.
 Inspired by the works of Winston Churchill, Bush hired a painting instructor just a few years ago to help him hone his craft.
 When asked why he chose wounded veterans of a war that he sent them to, George discussed with Time that he felt so inspired by those he met through his work with The George W. Bush Presidential Center that he thought it was time to share their stories with others.